Korean architecture: Religious architecture

 The plans of Buddhist temples were characterized by two pagodas in front of the central main hall in a symmetrical layout on the north–south axis with other buildings.
 Bulguksa Temple, built on a stone platform at the foothill of Mt.
 Toham near Gyeongju, is the oldest existing temple in Korea.
 The temple was first founded early in the 6th century and was entirely rebuilt and enlarged in 752.
-The original platform and foundations have remained intact to the present, but the existing wooden buildings were reconstructed during the Joseon dynasty.
+The original platform and foundations have remained intact to the present, but the existing wooden buildings were reconstructed during the Joseon period.

 The stone work of the two-story platform exhibits a superb sense of architectural organization and advanced building methods.
 Two stone pagodas stand in front of the main hall of the temple.
 The simpler Seokgatap located to the left of the court represents Buddha's manifestation in a transcendent calm.
 It has three stories with two pedestal layers and a total height reaching about twenty-five feet.
 The pagoda consists of simple undecorated pedestal slabs and three-story stupa each of which has five stepped eaves and truncated roofs.
 These characteristics constitute a typical form of the Korean stone pagodas.

 To the right of the court, the complex Dabotap represents Buddha's manifestation in a diversified universe, and is unique in Korea, further so in Asia.
 With a height of thirty-five feet, this pagoda has one pedestal with a staircase on each side, four main stories with balustrade and is characterized by the final crown-ball-and-plate sequence.
 The design motif of the lotus flower is apparent in mouldings and other details of the pagoda.

 The rock cave shrine of Seokguram is located on the crest of Mt.
 Toham.
 It was built by the same master architect of Bulguksa Temple, and built around the same era.
 This cave shrine was artificially and skillfully constructed with granite blocks and covered with an earth mound on top to give the appearance of a natural landscape.
 The shrine boasts a rectangular anteroom lined with large stone slabs carved with the figures of the protectors of Buddhism on each side of the walls and at the entrance passageway to the main chamber.
 The circular main chamber covered by an elegant dome ceiling and surrounded by carved stone wall panels depicting Boddhisattvas and the ten disciples.
 The graceful statue of Buddha on a lotus pedestal in the center is the dominant feature of the chamber.